Ornella-e/project2-app/README.md

 - create an account
 - create a profile and edit it
 - publish products for free
-- edit or delect the products
+- edit or delete the products
 - make questions
 - request products